SecOpsPete/incident-response-sentinel/ps-suspicious-web-request/README.md

 ### 🕵️ Investigate the Incident

-Once triggered, the alert appears in Microsoft Sentinel under **Incidents**.
+The simulated malicious PS script successfully triggered the Sentinel Analytics rule, the alert appears in Microsoft Sentinel under **Incidents**.
 Begin your investigation:

 1. Assign the incident to yourself and mark it as Active.
 2. Review the incident details to identify affected devices, users, and commands.